The amazing effects extend to muscle maintenance and heart health.

 Intermittent fasting can fight inflammation.

-Inflammation is your body’s natural way to fight infection, disease, and injury.
+Inflammation is a normal immuno-response to fight infection, disease, and injury.
 But there’s another kind of inflammation, chronic inflammation that can silently trigger heart disease and diabetes.
+It is even linked to conditions like obesity and cancer.

 Smoking, mental stress, and a regular diet of fried, fatty, or sweet foods are common causes.
 Several studies have shown that intermittent fasting may induce an anti-inflammatory effect that reduces the risk of metabolic diseases and even improves lung function in people with asthma.